The Best Student Bank Accounts For 2022

 6. NatWest Student Current Account

-You’ll start with £500 in the first year and straight up to £2,000 in your second year of university.
+You’ll start with £500 in the first year and straight up to £2,000 in your second year of university, if you study for year three an onwards, you can even apply for an interest free overdraft of £3,250.

 This provides you with discounts in many restaurants and is worth about £140.
 This has some of the best incentives of all the student bank accounts in this list.